lyckantropen/moonlight_hdr_launcher/README.md

 * `launcher_exe` - the command to launch
 * `wait_on_process` - set to 1 to wait until the `launcher_exe` command completes
 * `toggle_hdr` - set to 1 to turn on HDR on all supported monitors for the time when `launcher_exe` is running  (set this to 1 only when a HDR supported display is connected to the gamestream host)
+* `compatibility_window` - create a dummy window that will get detected by GameStream and allow for ending the session gracefully
+* `res_x`, `res_y`, `refresh_rate` - optionally you can set the desired display resolution,
+  will be reset to the original display mode when done
+* `refresh_rate_use_max` - when setting a custom display mode, set this to `1`
+  if you prefer to always set the maximum refresh rate instead of specifying it by hand

 I **highly** recommend the setup using [gamestream_launchpad](https://github.com/cgarst/gamestream_launchpad).
 Simply